 Additionally, the workflow app should have comprehensive audit trails that allow administrators to monitor all actions taken within the app.
 This can help to detect and prevent unauthorized access or suspicious activity and provide an audit trail in the event of a security breach.
 Other key security features to look for in a workflow app include secure data storage, regular backups, and multi-factor authentication.

 A mobile-friendly workflow app enables users to access the app’s features and functionality on their mobile devices, such as smartphones or tablets.
-This allows them to view, manage, and complete tasks on the go, whether they are traveling, working remotely, or simply away from their desk.
+This allows them to view, manage, and complete tasks on the go, whether they are travelling, working remotely, or simply away from their desk.

 Mobile-friendly features should include the ability to create, view, and edit tasks, monitor workflow status, and communicate with other team members in real-time.
 Additionally, the app should allow users to upload and access files and documents from their mobile devices, as well as receive and respond to comments and feedback.

 A mobile-friendly workflow app should have a responsive design that adapts to the user’s screen size and resolution, providing a seamless and user-friendly experience.
-The app should also support push notifications so that users can receive alerts and updates in real time.
+The app should also support push notifications so that users can receive alerts and updates in real-time.

 13. Have good customer support.